HumicCoils/miko_token/TO_DO.md

 - All tokens in deployer wallet ✓

 **After Phase 3**:
-- Vault PDA has all authorities ❏
+- Vault PDA has all authorities ✓
-- Mint authority revoked ❏
+- Mint authority revoked ✓
 - Tokens distributed to proper wallets ❏
-- Vault can harvest with PDA signature ❏
+- Vault can harvest with PDA signature ❏ (blocked by Transfer Hook init)
-- System accounts excluded ❏
+- System accounts excluded ✓
 - Launch script ready ❏
-- SOL set as initial reward ❏
+- SOL set as initial reward ❏ (blocked by Smart Dial init)

 **After Phase 4**:
 - Keeper bot has NO private keys ❏